-At SBPS learners can raise their concerns by:
+At SBPS learners can raise their concerns by :

-- > Speaking to an adult
+- Speaking to a trusted adult

-- Sharing concerns with a friend
+- > Sharing concerns with a friend

-- > Discussions in PSHE lessons
+- Discussions in PSHE lessons

-- Using the 'Worry Box' in each classroom
+- > Using the 'Worry Box' in each classroom

 2.2 Information Sharing

 SBPS is committed to have due regard to relevant data protection principles which allow for sharing (and withholding) personal information as provided for in the Data protection Act 2018 and UK General Data Protection Regulations.
 This includes how to store and share information for safeguarding purposes, including information which is sensitive and personal and should be treated as 'special category personal data'.